anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries-in-next-js-with-neon-postgresql.md

 ---
-title: How To Use Prisma For Data Modeling And Drizzle For Queries In Next JS With Neon PostgreSQL
+title: How To Use Prisma For Data Modeling And Drizzle For Queries.
+description: Learn how to use Prisma and Drizzle in the same Project.
+We will connect a Next.js app to Neon serverless PostgreSQL.
 date: 2024-06-28T00:00:00.000Z
-featured: true
 ---

 ## Prisma?
 Drizzle?